Logging-Stuff/RetroUI/CONTRIBUTING.md

+> ⚠️ This guide is old and may not be still relevant!
+I'll update this soon. 🙏

 # Contributing to RetroUI

 Thank you for your interest in contributing to RetroUI 🙏.
 I hope this guide to help you get started.